NATIONAL PET ALLIANCE

 directors and supporters felt was one humane alternative to animal control's wholesale trap and euthanize approach.

-shelters, and to present that information in a factual format.
+present that information in a factual format.

 Data gathering began during the time of the San Mateo County Community Animal Task Force, and continues today